AtlasMaxima-zz/StockAnalyzer/README.md

 However, if that doesn't work.
 Manually download with the following steps:

 1. Download the zip file
-2. Open up terminal and ownload all necessary Python dependencies
+2. Open up terminal and download all necessary Python dependencies
 3. Direct into the absolute path using Mac command cd stockanalyzer/stockanalyzer
 4. Run python GUI.py